vkostyanetsky/kostyanetsky.me/notes/autosummary/index.md

+---
+title: Autosummary
+description: About how to automate the generation of meeting summaries.
+created: 2026-02-08 09:53:48
+tags:
+- work
+- ai
+---

-﻿I started recording all my meetings back in 2020 — at least, that’s what my own [notes](/notes/video-recording/) say.
+I started recording all my meetings back in 2020 — at least, that’s what my own [notes](/notes/video-recording/) say.
 Video is always more accurate than memory, and clicking "Start Recording" in [OBS](https://obsproject.com) is the cheapest way to not lose some random-but-important detail.

 The downsides are obvious, though: you can't quickly grasp the gist of a meeting from a video, searching through it is basically impossible, it eats disk space like it's bulking season, and it's painfully easy to accidentally capture something private.
 To partially compensate, I used to jot down key points in bullet form during the meeting, and later either throw them into a task tracker or write a mini-summary for myself: who I met with, what we discussed, what decisions we landed on.
 If I forgot something or missed details, I'd double-check the video.